Group size

 Tour Overview

 An experienced, professional licensed guide will lead you through several Galleries and rooms of the Vatican Museums, and you will discover the history and behind-the-scenes knowledge of all the major artworks.
-This tour option will bring you inside Pio Clementino Museum, though the Upper Galleries (Gallery of Tapestries, Gallery of Maps and Gallery of Candelabra), The Raphael Rooms, the Sistine Chapels and St. Peter’s Basilica.
+This tour option will bring you inside Pio Clementino Museum, through the Upper Galleries (Gallery of Tapestries, Gallery of Maps and Gallery of Candelabra), The Raphael Rooms and the Sistine Chapel

 Discover the history of the Vatican Museums Galleries, discover Michelangelo’s masterpieces, the Last Judgement and the ceiling of the Sistine Chapel.